- A quick round up on detail sanders available

 - Vibration speed.
 The speed and quality of sanding rely on vibration or orbital speed.
 You’d want to look for models that are capable of 13,000 orbits per minute (OPM) or higher.

 - Power.
-The power of the motor is what’ll determine operational smoothness.
-Stronger motors of course deliver higher performance, but can also make the tool harder to control.
+The power of the motor will determine operational smoothness.
+Stronger motors of course deliver higher performance, but can make the tool harder to control.
 Appropriate when choosing based on power.

 - Weight.
 You’d want a detail sander that weighs light in hand.
 Since you’ll mostly be using it in tight spaces, the lighter it is, the easier it will be to work.